jorgemf/DeepLatentMicrobiome/Notebooks/README.md

+`1_MAIN_DeepLatentMicrobiome` is the main notebook that summaries the capabilities of the Deep Latent Microbiome system.

-The notebooks could be divided into:
+The remaining notebooks could be divided into:

 * autoencoder_results: summary of results of experiments for selection of hyperparameters